LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/booster-rockets/bestpractices.rst

 =================================

-For years, the education community has debated the best approach for *‘homework’*.
+For years, the education community has debated the best approach for *"homework"*.
 Should it be scored or not?
 What is the proper amount?
-Should it be even be used?
+Should it be even be assigned?
 “Studies have shown…”

 We cannot possibly restate all the conclusions here, nor will we present any part of the debates.
 Instead, here are a few simple facts for LC101:

 #.
-Yes, there is homework.
-This consists of prep work, exercises, studios
+Yes, there is homework, which consists of prep work, exercises, studios
    and assignments.
 #.
 Only the assignments earn a “score”.
 #.
 You do not have to do the ungraded homework, but you absolutely **SHOULD**.

 The rest of this page is our attempt to motivate you to complete ALL of the work for LC101.
 How much encouragement you need depends on your personality.
-Feel free to read the sections that most appeal to your psyche and are likely to encourage you.
+Read the sections that appeal to your psyche and are most likely to encourage you.

    “Thanks, LaunchCode, but you convinced me at, ‘Do all the homework.’ ”

 If this is your thinking, then bless you.
-Skip to the best practices listed in the last section.
-You’re awesome!
+Skip to the best practices listed in the last section of this page.  *You’re awesome!*

 Otherwise, on to the motivational attempts...